 - DBcloudbin service license: You have to provide your service id and license.
 This information is generated once you order the DBcloudbin trial and will be sent to you by email.
 Access the here to request or, if already registered and ordered, here to get the order status and licensing information.

 - Database sysdba credentials: Some setup processes (e.g. defining security configuration to allow the connection from the database with our DBcloudbin agent installed) requires sysdba privileges.
 This is ONLY required during setup.
 We will not store nor use those credentials during the solution operation; DBcloudbin will use a low-privileged database user to create a configuration schema and store configuration settings; this user is automatically created during setup with the password defined by you.

 - Schema credentials: In order to automatically create the transparency layer for your application data model during setup, we require the database credentials for the user that is the application tables owner.
 The setup will automatically inspect the data model and identify those tables that has binary fields (BLOB attributes).
 Based on that list of tables, you will have the option to select all the tables or a subset of them.
 You will only be able to archive data from the tables you select at this stage.
-However, it is supported to re-run the installer again, select the module “Database schema preparation” and select additional tables from the same or different schema if you change your opinion and decide to move data from additional tables/schemas.
+However, it is supported to re-run the installer again, select the module “Database schema preparation” and select additional tables from the same or different schema if you change your opinion and decide to move data from additional tables.